ayush0902/Stock-strategy-machine/README.md

 2. A candlestick chart for “RELIANCE.NS” with support and resistance levels plotted.

 Notes
-1. The F&O stock list is predefined; you can modify it as needed.
-2. The script does not make buy/sell recommendations but helps in technical analysis.
+1. The script does not make buy/sell recommendations but helps in technical analysis.
-3. Ensure that Yahoo Finance is accessible, as it fetches real-time stock data from there.
+2. Ensure that Yahoo Finance is accessible, as it fetches real-time stock data from there.